lukaszwilisowski/domain-repository/API.md

 - MockedDBRepository, for simulated, in-memory database
 - MongoDbRepository, a Mongoose implementation for MongoDB database
-- SqlDbRepository, a TypeORM implementation for PostreSQL database
+- PostgreSQLDbRepository, a TypeORM implementation for PostgreSQL database

 More implementaitons will be added in future.
 It is crutial to understand that **any repository function works in any database**.
 There are no abstraction leaks that we know of at the moment, that is features that work in one repository but do not work in others.